-The Better Health Pathways HUB and its standardized processes align funders, health care providers, and social service providers to effectively deploy holistic approaches to coordinate care for at-risk populations with complex health and social needs living in our community.
+The Better Health Pathways HUB and its standardized processes align funders, health care providers, and social service providers to deploy holistic approaches that coordinates care for at-risk populations with complex health and social needs.

 Pathways HUB Coordination

 This model provides a single point of contact for care coordination for individuals and families.
 Care coordinators understand all pathways through a common set of credentials required as certified Community Health Workers (CHWs).
 The HUB brings together CHWs across agencies for support, shared purpose and continued professional development.

 Care coordination agencies that contract with the Pathways HUB use a common data system that enables referrals and connections of clients to effective community resources, and to social services and healthcare providers to meet their complex needs.
 Data can be leveraged to inform strategic decisions and investments in effective upstream, system-level interventions.

 Support from government, health care, payers and private philanthropy is needed to ensure that pathways coordination occurs for all at-risk populations with complex needs.
 Payment is made to care coordination agencies contracted with the HUB when pathways are completed, or at agreed-upon milestones for outcomes.